duneaught/diversitymod/README.md

 Diversity Mod for The Binding of Isaac: Rebirth

-version 0.4+
+version 0.5

 Created by DuneAught (twitter: @duneaught) with much help from Zamiel, Inschato, Hyphenated & #isaac on SpeedRunsLive

 ---

-Running diversitymod.exe does 2 things:

-1. Installs Diversity Mod files in the Rebirth resources folder.
-2. Starts (or restarts) The Binding of Isaac: Rebirth.

-Running WipeRebirthResourcesFolder.exe:

-1. Deletes ALL files in the Rebirth resources folder EXCEPT the 'packed' folder.

----

 Description of the Mod:

-Each character starts with the D6 and 3 random passive items.
-Eden is unaffected by the mod.
-Characters who normally start with passive items keep those and get 3 additional items.
+All characters start with the D6 except Eden, who gets a random space-use item as usual.

+All characters start with 3 additional random passive items, keeping their original items and resources.

 Four items (Mom's Knife, Brimstone, IPECAC, & Epic Fetus) have been removed from their respective item pools.
 They may be assigned as random starting items, but they will not appear in game during a playthrough.